 [applause]

 IWDM: Getting back to the history.
 A few years after Noble Drew Ali in the early '30s, a man more unorthodox and more strange than was Drew Ali.
 A more of a stranger in the Muslim population of the world than was Noble Drew Ali, Mr. Fard.
-He came and began introducing the African-American of Detroit, the poor. [unintelligible 00:41:34] I've never heard of anything like that.
-He couldn’t believe it.
-Even now, they read the paper, they can go back and decoy papers that will [unintelligible 00:41:46] them about the [unintelligible 00:41:47].
-They can't get us in the Detroit newspapers.
+He came and began introducing the African-Americans of Detroit, the poor, Islam.: I've never heard of anything like that. they couldn’t believe it.
+Even now, they read the paper, they can go back in detroit papers that will tell them about the Quran.
+If can't get the old articles from the Detroit newspapers.

-Go to the police department and police department will share with you his welcome.
-You will see Mr. W. D. Fard picture on the newspaper that day.
-In the newspapers being arrested in the charges against him.
+Go to the police department and police department will share with you its records.
+You will see Mr. W. D. Fard picture on the newspaper back then.
+In the newspapers being arrested and the charges against him.
 You will see that.
 You will see his pictures in the newspapers.
 He was their leader, not Elijah Muhammad, and I don't know why.
-Muslims outside of America especially those who complicate the religion or revoke themselves to the teaching of religion, just won't accept that Elijah Muhammad had a teacher from outside of America that claimed to be a Muslim, and claimed to be from Mecca.
+Muslims outside of America especially those who propagate the religion or devote themselves to the teaching of religion, just won't accept that Elijah Muhammad had a teacher from outside of America that claimed to be a Muslim, and claimed to be from Mecca.

-[unintelligible 00:42:52]claims was taught and established him and appointed him to be the leader and list him with a problem.
-I don't know why they should accept that.
-That's the thing.
-So, Elijah Muhammad was the son of a Baptist minister.
+He claims that he was taught and established him and appointed him to be the leader and list him with a problem.
+I don't know why they can't accept that.
+That's the facts.
+The Honorable Elijah Muhammad was the son of a Baptist minister.
 A small, small Baptist minister from Georgia, my grandfather, called William Poole, later Wali Muhammad.
 He was the son of that Baptist minister.
 He wasn't a church-going son.
 He disagreed with the preaching of the preachers.
 He was what you would call a black sheep in the family.

-He always spent his time out on the street with his buddies, laughing and talking and drinking, then they go to church.
-That was our Elijah Muhammad, but not a bad man.
+He'd rather spent his time out on the street with his buddies, laughing and talking and drinking, then to go to church.
+That was the Honorable Elijah Muhammad, but not a bad man.

 Never was he arrested for stealing and doing anything like no. Not a bad man, but just the African-American that couldn't find no comfort in the church.
 It's the way they would preach.

 I'm Elijah Muhammad here and save his mouth.
-He said, "I couldn't accept the way they were preaching the Bible." that he thought it should have been preached differently.
-He finally met a man who agree with him that isn't wrong.
+He said, "I couldn't accept the way they were preaching the Bible."
+Meaning that he thought it should have been preached differently.
+He finally met a man who agree with him that this is wrong.
 He accepted that man and that man gave him something he called Islam.
-Elijah Muhammad, he never had this guy at Georgia and accept him to come to the factories of Detroit looking for a better financial situation for himself and his big family.
+Elijah Muhammad, he never got out of Georgia and except to come to the factories of Detroit looking for a better financial situation for himself and his big family.

 He never knew anything about Muslims.
 He never knew any Muslims.
-He has his first contact, his first contact with Muslims, somebody calling themselves Muslims.
-First one, he knew about Noble Drew Ali, but he wouldn't follow Drew Ali as some of them did.
+He had his first contact, his first contact with Muslims, somebody calling themselves Muslims.
+First one, he knew about Noble Drew Ali, but he wasn't following Nobel Drew Ali as some of them think.
 I met some of them and then they say, "Your father was a member of our Moorish Science Temple, the first.
 We would know it because that's our fez on his head."

 [laughter]